BabyCues logo Nurture your newborn's digestive comfort. Check out my bestselling book!Yes please

 We know that traditional weaning has worked well for generations, and most parents and health professionals still work with this method.
 There is no research showing any ill effects of traditional weaning, and there are no worrying questions with this approach, especially if the pureed foods are homemade and nutritional.

-When we look at the research around baby led weaning we actually find that there is no substantial, long term research to back up this form of solid introduction.
+When we look at the research around baby-led weaning we actually find that there is no substantial, long-term research to back up this form of solid introduction.
 There are however quite a lot of well researched, biological reasons why this method is not appropriate for our infants as they start solids, which becomes really clear once you learn the Bio-logical Weaning Practice of Plain + Slow = Gain + Grow.

 So with my own professional experience of being around when traditional weaning was the ‘done’ thing, watching the birth of baby-led weaning and how that has been adopted despite the questions that surround it, I say ‘let’s place our feet into our infant’s a little more.’
 What’s the rush?
 It’s not like they are never going to eat chunky foods if you don’t give them at six months, so why not introduce solids in a way that gently teaches their digestive system how to process solid food?
 And why not introduce them to a spoon and the exploration of using their hands – where is the harm in doing both?